 It is the very heart of Franconian hospitality as 30,000 arrive per day to join in the revelry.
 It was jubilant, alive and frantic.
 The sound of delightful squeals from the amusements rides filled the air as happy faces at tables raised their beer steins, before revelling in great conversation with family and friends.
 Bagpipe players joined Brazilian drum sounds in friendly unison, Bavarian music switched to modern bands and back again, all the while people danced in the street until sundown.

-Now I can cross off attending a German Beer Festival from my list, but it certainly won’t be my last time.
-Beer really does bring people together and it’s clear why this German tradition forever lives on, especially in Franconia – an open-air museum of living tradition set within the most historical and naturally beautiful landscape.
+In Germany, beer really does bring people together and it’s clear why this German tradition forever lives on.
+Especially in Franconia, which serves as an open-air museum of living history set within a naturally beautiful landscape.
 That’s reason enough to celebrate all year round, don’t you think?

 - The BAMBERGcard, costing €12, is a 3-day ticket giving admission to several museums (including the historical museum, Levi Strauss museum and natural history) and collection, alongside free travel on all urban buses

-- The BierSchmecker Tour is €22 and has a limit per group of six people maximum. (also includes backpack, beer mats and brochure with beer descriptions).
+- The BierSchmecker Tour is €22 and has a limit per group of six people maximum. (also includes a backpack, beer mats and brochure with beer descriptions).
 Nine breweries within the town “illustrate what can be done with hops and malt”.
-Beer tasting tours Some pubs only open until 2pm, some only until 10:30 or 11pm
+Beer tasting tours Some pubs only open until 2 pm, some only until 10:30 or 11 pm

-- Beer Day festival takes place on 23rd April in Bamberg with special promotions across the nine breweries in town.
-October-January is the Bockbeer season
+- The Beer Day festival takes place on 23rd April in Bamberg with special promotions across the nine breweries in town.
+October-January is the Bock beer season

 - Prime examples of German beer festivals in the region are: The Bergkirchweih in Erlangen, Sand Kerwa in Bamberg, the Annafest in Forchheim, the Michaeliskirchweih in Fuerth, or the Schlappentag in Hof.
 They all combine Franconian traditions and heritage, and welcome visitors to join